-However, other than the above rule, rounding has typically far-reaching consequences!
+However, except the above rule, rounding has typically far-reaching consequences such that many usual rules fail to hold!
 For instance, the order of operations matters because the usual associative law does not hold anymore.
 For example, let b = 10 and s = 2 for $rd{s,b}$ then